How the Employee Assistance Program Works

 After-Hours Support

 Life doesn’t stop at 5 p.m., and neither do we.
-CommunityCare EAP counselors are available for crisis support after hours, on weekends, and during holidays through local and toll-free numbers.
-The 24 hour help-line is staffed by Master’s-level clinicians.
+CommunityCare EAP is available for crisis support after hours, on weekends, and during holidays through a 24-hour help-line.
 If you are experiencing an emergency, we recommend dialing 911 or proceeding to the nearest emergency room.
 Your safety - and the safety of others - comes first.

 Contact Us